GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Technical Appendices and Supplementary Material

 \subsubsection{Datasets description}

-We use the UTSD-12G dataset, released by \cite{Liu24}, for pre-training.
+We use the UTSD-12G dataset, released by \citep{Liu24}, for pre-training.
 The Unified Time Series Dataset (UTSD) includes seven domains: Energy, Environment, Health, IoT, Nature, Transportation, and Web, with varying sampling frequencies.
 It contains up to 1 billion time points and hierarchical structures, supporting large-scale time series model research.
 The overall statistics of UTSD-12G is shown in Table \ref{table:statistics of UTSD-12G}.

-For downstream tasks like long-term forecasting and imputation, we conduct experiments on five widely used public datasets from \cite{Wu21}: ETTh, ETTm, Weather, Electricity, and Traffic.
-For anomaly detection, we use five popular datasets: SMD \cite{Su19}, MSL, SMAP \cite{Hundman18}, SWaT \cite{Mathur16}, and PSMAbdulaal \cite{Abdulaal21}.
-The statistics of the datasets for these tasks are listed in Table\ref{table:datasets for forecasting and Imputation} and \ref{table:datasets for AD}
+For downstream tasks such as long-term forecasting and imputation, we conduct experiments on five widely used public datasets from \citep{Wu21}: ETTh, ETTm, Weather, Electricity, and Traffic.
+For anomaly detection, we utilize five popular datasets: SMD~\citep{Su19}, MSL, SMAP~\citep{Hundman18}, SWaT~\citep{Mathur16}, and PSM~\citep{Abdulaal21}.
+For classification, we select ten standard datasets from \citet{Bagnall18}: EthanolConcentration, FaceDetection, Handwriting, Heartbeat, JapaneseVowels, PEMS-SF, SelfRegulationSCP1, SelfRegulationSCP2, SpokenArabicDigits, and UWaveGestureLibrary.
+Dataset statistics for these tasks are summarized in Tables~\ref{table:datasets for forecasting and Imputation}, \ref{table:datasets for AD}, and\ref{table:datasets for classification}.
+Among these datasets, the ETTm dataset represents the longest-range testing scenario, spanning over 725 days and containing up to 69,680 time points at a 15-minute sampling interval.